The Ubiquity of Smooth Hilbert Schemes: Introduction

 The structure of the paper is as follows.
-In Section~\ref{ch:Macaulaytree}, we introduce two binary relations on the set of admissible Hilbert polynomials and show that they generate all such polynomials; see Theorem~\ref{thm:Macaulaytree}.
+In Section~\ref{ch:Macaulaytree}, we introduce two binary relations on the set of admissible Hilbert polynomials and show that they generate all such polynomials.
 The set of lexicographic ideals is then partitioned by codimension into infinitely many binary trees in Section~\ref{ch:lexforest}.
 Geometrically, these are trees of Hilbert schemes, as every Hilbert scheme contains a unique lexicographic ideal.
-Section~\ref{ch:Hilbertforest} makes explicit this graph-theoretical structure on the set of Hilbert schemes.
-To identify a sufficiently dense family of irreducible, nonsingular Hilbert schemes, we review saturated Borel ideals in Section~\ref{ch:stronglystable} and we examine their $K$-polynomials in Section~\ref{ch:Kpolynomials}.
+To identify well-behaved Hilbert schemes, we review saturated strongly stable ideals in Section~\ref{ch:stronglystable} and we examine their $K$-polynomials in Section~\ref{ch:Kpolynomials}.
 The main results are in Section~\ref{ch:Hilbertirred}.